 At this point, you should have hundreds of keywords and keyphrases.
 You can add them all to your main list, or you could filter some out.
 Look at the left sidebar and on Customize your search, click Keyword filters.
 Input “1000” in the Average monthly searches field.
 This should eliminate most of the extremely specific or very long keywords and keyphrases.

-The other tool that you can use is the list multiplier.
+The other tool that you can use is the listing multiplier.
 To do so, follow these steps:

 - Visit https://adwords.google.com